-When it comes to city breaks, Berlin’s got a bit of something for everyone.
-There’s the fascinating history, both the recent stories of the Berlin Wall but also the wartime history and the museums with their artifacts dating back thousands of years.
-Then there’s the modern vibrant, multicultural culture of street art and music that mixes in influences from around the world.
-And there’s also the great nightlife, whether you’re looking for a lazy afternoon in a biergarten or a clubbing marathon to last past dawn.
+When it comes to city breaks, Berlin’s got something for everyone.
+It’s got fascinating history, both the recent stories of the Berlin Wall but also its wartime history and museums with artifacts dating back thousands of years.
+Then there’s the modern vibrant, multicultural culture of street art and music from around the world.
+And there’s also the great nightlife, whether you’re looking for a lazy afternoon in a biergarten or a clubbing marathon.
 It’s also one of Europe’s cheaper capital cities, but prices can still start to add up after a few days.
-So here are my top tips for making the most of your trip to Berlin without blowing the budget.
+So here are my top tips for making the most of your trip to Berlin on a budget.

 Things to see and do